thiggy01/change-gdm-background/README.md

 If you are an experienced linux user and know how to compile programs, you can build my new program that can make this task much easier with a just a few clicks with the mouse.

-## New Feature!

-Now you can change that annoying purple color to any color you like.
-Just type `sudo ./ubuntu-20.04-change-gdm-background \#yourhexcode` and voilá, you changed it.
-Your color hex format should be of six characters like \\#407294 or three characters like \\#6ac.

 ## Installation

 First, you will need to install libglib2.0-dev-bin with `sudo apt install libglib2.0-dev-bin`